Video metadata support

 KDE has been accepted as a mentoring organization for GSoC 2012 so this project is real!
 Looking forward to your proposals!

-#5 Updated by Phil Harvey almost 5 years ago
+#5 Updated by Phil Harvey about 5 years ago

 I feel sorry for the poor soul assigned to this task.
 Video metadata is a real hairball.